graelo/gcode-language-server/docs/issues/0006-incremental-parsing-performance.md

 # 0006 — Incremental parsing & performance for large files

-Status: open
+Status: closed

-Goal
-- Ensure the server can handle large files (target ~20 MB) with responsive edits using incremental parsing strategies.

-Acceptance criteria
-- Edits result in near-instant diagnostics/response on typical machines
+Closed: 2025-09-23
+Superseded by: Issue 0010 (Performance Benchmarks & Optimization)

+## Closure Reason

+This issue has been superseded by **Issue 0010 - Performance Benchmarks & Optimization**, which provides a more comprehensive approach to performance including:

+- Systematic benchmarking of parsing performance on large files
-- Memory usage remains bounded and reasonable
+- Memory usage profiling and optimization

-Tasks
-- [ ] Implement incremental parse of changed ranges
+- LSP operation performance measurement
-- [ ] Add benchmarks and CI checks for performance
+- CI integration for performance regression detection
-- [ ] Optimize hotspot allocations
+- Concrete performance targets and success metrics

+The goals of this issue (handling large files, responsive edits, bounded memory) are all addressed in the new comprehensive performance framework.